Frequently Asked Questions

 Do I need to make repairs before selling?

-No. We buy houses as-is in any condition.
+No. We buy houses as-is with repair issues.
 Whether it needs a new roof, has foundation issues, or needs a complete renovation, we'll make you an offer based on the current condition.

 Does the condition of the roof matter?